Right Arrow

 • Tracks compliance trends across sites and subcontractors

-This automation helps project managers ensure safety compliance without constant physical presence, reducing incidents that drive up EMR and insurance premiums.
+This automation helps project managers uphold safety compliance without constant physical presence, reducing incidents that drive up EMR and insurance premiums.

-Instead of after-the-fact security that only supplies evidence post-theft, AI-powered systems deliver preventative detection for:
+Instead of after-the-fact security that often only supplies evidence post-theft, video AI systems deliver proactive detection for:

-• Unauthorized access with immediate alerts before theft happens
+• Unauthorized access with real-time alerts before theft happens

 • Loitering detection to identify suspicious behavior patterns